Case Studies

 A UGC gallery is simply a picture gallery that is auto-populated with images submitted by your customers, which can be housed on your website – on your homepage or a specific product page for instance.

 Not only are User Generated Content galleries appealing to the eye, but their presence also gives customers a sense of comfort before buying an item (especially a high-priced one), as they get to see real people using the product in different ways.
+Plus, they can help you increase your conversion rate.
+For example, watch brand CLUSE saw a 19% increase in conversions when they added a gallery to their site via our UGC platform.

 Most stock photos are filled with models who often appear fake and staged.
 However, a UGC gallery showcases images of customers who are beyond happy with their products in real life.
+If you haven’t embedded a User Generated Content gallery into your website, what are you waiting for?
+Flowbox is the perfect solution for this.

 Let’s take a look at some User Generated Content examples, namely how some eCommerce stores have incorporated UGC galleries into their websites.